paulohscwb/polyhedra/nonconvex/README.md

 <p id="p4"></p>
   <h2 align="center"><img src="ar/188A.png" style="margin-bottom:-10px" width="45"> Nonconvex polyhedra</h2>
 A polyhedron is nonconvex if at least one of its diagonals is outside the region bounded by its faces.
-To view nonconvex polyhedra in AR, simply visit:
+<hr>To view nonconvex polyhedra in AR, simply visit:
 <p align="center"><a href="ra.html" target="_blank">https://paulohscwb.github.io/polyhedra/nonconvex/ra.html</a></p>
 with any browser with a webcam device (smartphone, tablet or notebook).
 <br>Access to the VR sites is done by clicking on the blue circle that appears on top of the marker.